ajcastanom/fluterbloc/README.md

-# flutterblocfirebase
+# flutterbloc

-Project example for Flutter with Firebase implementing the BLoC pattern
+Project example for Flutter with BLoC pattern

 ## Getting Started